<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=1428396443888464&amp;ev=PageView&amp;noscript=1">

 Racks v.
 Rackless Adventure Motorcycle Luggage Systems

-The second main consideration for most riders is simplicity.
-Rackless luggage typically features a universal mounting system, meaning it works with pretty much any bike, and can even be moved between bikes with minimal effort as needed.
+The second big consideration for most riders is simplicity.
+Rackless luggage typically employs a universal mounting system (nylon straps and buckles), meaning it works with pretty much any bike, and can even be moved between bikes with minimal effort.

 Rackless soft luggage also has the added benefit of being much lighter.
 Even the thickest and most rugged textiles are a fraction of the weight of a set of big aluminum bags, plus there’s no added weight from the racks themselves.